blurrycontour/zuul-gerrit/doc/source/user/config.rst

       This indicates that the job should only run on changes where the specified files are modified.
 Unlike **branches**, this value is subject to inheritance and overriding, so only the final value is used to determine if the job should run.
-This is a regular expression or list of regular expressions.
+Mutually exclusive with **irrelevant-files**; a regular expression or list of regular expressions.

    .. attr:: irrelevant-files